Identifying and Treating Eating Disorders in Athletes

 Predisposing Factors

-There are many different predisposing factors that may lead to an athlete either being predisposed to an eating disorder or more likely to participate in a particular sport with increased incidences of eating disorder development.
+Many factors can increase an athlete’s risk of being predisposed to an eating disorder or more likely to choose a sport with an increased incidence of eating disorder development.

-One example is perfectionism.
-Perfectionism is a common attribute among athletes, and perfectionism is associated with all-or-none thinking.
+Perfectionism is a common attribute among athletes, and perfectionism is associated with all-or-nothing thinking.
 Perfectionist athletes may develop disordered eating behaviors to ensure they are meeting certain weight or shape goals to avoid being perceived as undedicated to the sport.
 They may also experience performance anxiety, and the eating disorder becomes a way to relieve anxiety.

-Another example is external pressure from coaches, peers or parents.
-More broadly, this pressure can also come from social media and society’s perception of what an athlete is.
-The pressure an athlete experiences in their environment may result in an eating disorder, since athletes may feel compelled to look or eat a certain way or commit to a certain amount of training in order to conform to what people expect of an athlete.
+The pressure an athlete experiences in their environment – from coaches, peers, parents or social media – may result in an eating disorder, since athletes may feel compelled to look or eat a certain way or commit to a certain amount of training to conform to what people expect of an athlete.

 Other predisposing factors